Lake Minnewanka Hikes: 6 Trails We Love

 The Johnson Lake hike is an easy hiking trail which circumnavigates this beautiful lake in Banff National Park.
 It begins by crossing a cute little bridge over a stream, where you can stop and enjoy views of Mount Inglismaldie, Mount Girouard and Mount Peechee.

-a little bridge on the Johnson Lake Trail - one of the best Lake Minnewanka hikes
+a little bridge on the Johnson Lake Trail - one of the best hikes near Lake Minnewanka.

 Shortly after crossing the bridge, you’ll begin the Johnson Lake hike along the shoreline, through a lush, mossy forest.
 This is an especially beautiful leg of the Johnson Lake trail, as you’ll always have a nice view of the lake.